mestru17/ktkbot/README.md

 - [x] Sort events by date before outputting.
 - [x] Recognize error responses from Pushover.
 - [x] Write events to file in compact json instead of pretty json.
+- [ ] Improve event parsing implementation.
+  - Meta information such as number of free spots in an event should not be included in comparisons.
+Instead of doing deep event comparisons, it may be possible to extract an ID for each event from the HTML and compare by that.
+Another solution would be to properly parse all fields.
 - [ ] Command line arguments for configuration.
 - [ ] Asynchronous fetching and termination.
-- [ ] Improve event parsing implementation.
 - [ ] Improve error handling.
 - [ ] Documentation.